Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Graph-based diffusion modelling and vaccination strategies

 The betweenness centrality \cite{Freeman1997} $g(v)$ of node $v$ is defined as the number of shortest paths of all pairs of nodes in the graph that pass by the node $v$,\\

 where $\sigma^\mathbf{A}_{uq}$ represents the total number of shortest paths from node $ u$ to node $ q $ and $ \sigma^\mathbf{A} _{uq}(v)$ is the number of those paths that pass through $ v$.\\

 Other graph measures relying on detailed understandings of the network (e.g \cite{Yiping2008}) could also be used to establish a vaccine strategy.
-However, in real applications, the precise knowledge of the network is often out of reach.
-Here, our criteria for choosing graph-based vaccination strategies are two-folds: computationally efficient and non-sensitive to observation noises.
-The latter ensures the "validity" of the methodology even when working with incompleted networks.
-To enhance our estimation of dynamical contact networks, we make use of data assimilation algorithms.
+However, in real applications precise knowledge of the network is often out of reach.
+Here, our criteria for choosing graph-based vaccination strategies are two-folds: computationally efficient and non-sensitive to observation noise.
+The latter ensures the "validity" of the methodology even when working with incomplete networks.
+To enhance our estimation of dynamic contact networks, we make use of data assimilation algorithms.